scgerkin/C964_Capstone/paper/paper.md

 Lastly, the metadata about each image possibly contains several errors in reporting.
 For instance, the "age" column for images range from 1 to 414 with no associated units.
 As such, it is impossible to use this information for any significant information when analyzing or using for predictive modeling.
 The assumption has been made that this column is meant to indicate years.
 As such, any image with an age of greater than or equal to 100 has been trimmed from the prospective data.

+## Analytics and Decision Making
+The application has the ability to assist clinicians in the diagnosis of patients via chest X-ray.
+As a demonstration of the ability, the web application can be used to interact with the prediction API with a few simple clicks.
+The results of the analysis give probabilistic classification labels and are displayed to the end-user.
+A demonstration of this in action can be viewed in the [Real-Time Query](#real-time-query) section below.

+## Data Cleaning
+As discussed previously regarding the age column of the data, results with an age greater than or equal to 100 have been removed.
 The methodology behind this and the results is demonstrated with the following code snippets, using the Pandas[^pandasCite] data analysis tool for Python:

 [^pandasCite]: [https://pandas.pydata.org/](https://pandas.pydata.org/)